ashraf56/FluentWorld/README.md

 - User can see their information in the dashboard.
 They can edit their Info.
 - Also admin and trainer can manage their dashboard.
 - FluentWorld is fully responsive, ensuring a seamless experience on desktop, tablet, and mobile devices.
+# Log in as Admin
+- admin :ash1@gmail.com
+- pass: 12@A34
+# Log in as Instructor
+- ins: ash@gmail.com
+- pass:12@A34

 ## Technology Used
 - React JS